 To be a "global university" is to engage in activities both on-campus and abroad that deepen our students' knowledge of the world and that increase Carnegie Mellon's presence globally.
 These activities are developed based on the goals outlined in the table below.

-We think a global university is a multidimensional space.
-Universities might place different weight on each of the 8 cells shown in the table below, but they should address all of these tasks.
+We believe that a global university is a multidimensional space.
+Universities might place different weight on each of the eight cells shown in the table below, but they should address all of these tasks.

 This table contains tasks that are "Internal" and "External".
 Internal means that an activity occurs within the university community, and External means that it occurs ouside of the United States.
-We need to ensure that our undergraduates are globally aware (Internal Education).
+We need to promote the global awareness of our students (Internal Education).
 Creating, or being involved in an international research initiative (External Research) represents another aspect of a global university.
 Building strong global alumni groups (External Community) represents another dimension.
 Inviting internal experts to be members of Boards of Trustees, college advisory boards, and other administrative committees represents a different element of a global university.
 Again, different universities might place emphasis on different cells as a function of their history, mission, and culture.